 Natacha Duke (nee Wood), MA, CCC

-Natacha Duke (nee Wood) is a psychotherapist with Cleveland Clinic Canada’s Executive Health program.
+Natacha Duke (nee Wood) is a mental health clinician with Cleveland Clinic Canada’s Executive Health program.
 Ms. Duke has earned a Master’s Degree in Counselling Psychology from McGill University, as well as an undergraduate degree in psychology from York University.

-Ms. Duke provides psychotherapy to adults and adolescents.
+Ms. Duke provides counselling services to adults and adolescents.
 Her specific areas of interest include stress management, anxiety, depression, smoking cessation and career counseling.
 Her approach to counselling draws on several treatment models including cognitive behavioural therapy, solution-focused therapy, mindfulness meditation and emotion-focused techniques.

 In her free time, Ms. Duke enjoys spending time with her husband, attending the ballet, practicing yoga and travelling.